ZheC/Realtime_Multi-Person_Pose_Estimation/README.md

 - Run `cd testing; get_model.sh` to retreive our latest MSCOCO model from our web server.
 - Change the caffepath in the `config.m` and run `demo.m` for an example usage.

+### C++ (real-time version)
+- Refer caffe_demo submodule.

 ### Python
-- Code will be released soon!

-### C++ (real-time version)
-- Code will be released soon!
+- iPython Notebook documentation will be released soon!

 ## Training